Matroska-Org/foundation-source/mkvalidator/ReadMe.txt

 ** BUILDING **
 To build mkclean you have to build coremake first:
+You can either run ./bootstrap.sh on Linux or
-- Just compile <root>/corec/tools/coremake.c with your C compiler.
+- Just compile <root>/corec/tools/coremake/coremake.c with your C compiler.
 - run coremake from the root of the source :
   * "coremake.exe vs9_win32" to generate the project files for Visual Studio 2008
   * "coremake gcc_linux" to generate the project files for GNU make building with gcc
   * "coremake xcode_uni" to generate the project files for XCode for a universal OS X binary
   * look in the coremake folder for all the platforms supported

 The Makefile/mkclean.sln will end up in the mkclean folder.
 You just have to build from there and it will create mkclean(.exe) under <root>/release/